-Murphy noted he is against mandatory minimum sentences for drug crimes, and they are working on a bill to address that.
+Murphy noted he is against mandatory minimum sentences for drug crimes.
+They are working on a bill to address that.

 “Justice delayed is justice denied,” Murphy said, quoting Martin Luther King.

-His delay is denying justice for a lot of people charging with small amounts of cannabis possession.
+His delay is denying justice for many people charged with small amounts of cannabis possession.

 Medical Cannabis News in Jersey City